mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 Instead, he and I met a few days later to watch a film at the Sundance Film Festival in Salt Lake City.
 He had a friend with him too.
 The three of us watched the film, and I dropped them off.

-After dropping off Jonah’s friend, Jonah and I talked about watching Your Name in a few days.
+After dropping off Jonah’s friend, Jonah and I talked about watching "Your Name" in a few days.
 We gave each other a hug.

-“It feels so good,” I mumbled as I hugged him.
 I felt a lot more comfortable giving him hugs than when I first met him.
 He squeezed me in his arms for a second and then gave me a kiss on the cheek before he headed out.

+## Section 3

 January 29, 2024.